Nia Wilson murder trial begins: What you need to know

 The trial will happen in two phases.
 First, a jury will hear evidence and decide on Cowell’s guilt — whether he committed the charges filed against him.
 In the second phase, the same jury will deliver a verdict over Cowell’s sanity.

 KRON Digital Reporter Amy Larson will be in the courtroom covering the trial daily.
-You can stay up-to-date on KRON4.com and by watching KRONon.
+You can find the latest on the trial here